tlong314/tlong314.github.io/README.md

 Decoder Glass

-This is a mobile application was developed with Android Studio (using its direct UI elements for WYSIWYG editiing, as well as direct coding in Java and XML).
+This mobile application was developed with Android Studio (using its direct UI elements for WYSIWYG editiing, as well as direct coding in Java and XML).
 The application guides a user through developing an "encoded" message that can then be shared, printed, etc., and "decoded" with the app's built-in red camera overlay.
 General design elements follow Android's "Material Design" concepts.

 ![alt text](https://raw.githubusercontent.com/tlong314/tlong314.github.io/main/decoder-glass1.jpg)